tommct/spikingthesis/contents/introduction.md

 Some of these proteins serve as gate-keepers for the ions and other molecules that enter or exit the cell.
 As a prominent example, all cells have a transmembrane protein known as the [sodium-potassium pump](https://en.wikipedia.org/wiki/Sodium%E2%80%93potassium_pump) that pumps out 3 sodium ions from the cell and pulls in 2 potassium ions using the energy of one ATP molecule ({numref}`fig-Sodium-potassium_pump_and_diffusion`).
 The steady-state of most mammalian cells is to have about 14 times less sodium in the cell than outside and 28 times more potassium inside than outside.
-The differential between what is in to what is out that this pump creates is involved in a number of critical cellular functions {cite}`pirahanchiPhysiologySodiumPotassium2022a`, but for our discussion, we focus on the electrochemical gradient established by this machine and as summarized in {cite:p}`pivovarovNaPumpNeurotransmitter2018`.
+The differential between what is inside to what is outside that this pump creates is involved in a number of critical cellular functions {cite}`pirahanchiPhysiologySodiumPotassium2022a`, but for our discussion, we focus on the electrochemical gradient established by this machine and as summarized in {cite:p}`pivovarovNaPumpNeurotransmitter2018`.
 Both sodium and potassium are positively charged ions.
 By pumping 3 positively charged ions out for every 2 positively charged ions that it brings in, this mechanism is the main driver that makes cells more negatively charged inside compared to their external environment.
 This difference in electrical charge across the cell membrane is known as the [*membrane potential*](https://en.wikipedia.org/wiki/Membrane_potential).